ilkinur/tools-examples-use_guideline/tools/usefull_tools.md

 `rapidscan` - 80 nov tarama edir ve aciqlar infolar verir

 `RsaCtfTool` - This tool is an utility designed to decrypt data from weak public keys and attempt to recover the corresponding private key

+`seclists` -  It's a collection of multiple types of lists used during security assessments, collected in one place.

 `setoolkit`